nicewinter/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

             std(): Standard deviation

-For example, "tBodyAccmeanX" denotes a time domain X-axis direction Body Acceleration Mean For example, "fBodyAccMagstd" denotes a frequency domain Body Acceleration Magnitude Standard Deviation
+For example, "tBodyAccmeanX" denotes a time domain X-axis direction Body Acceleration Mean.

+For example, "fBodyAccMagstd" denotes a frequency domain Body Acceleration Magnitude Standard Deviation.

 The complete list of variables is shown below: